 If we identify any future material weaknesses, the accuracy and timing of our financial reporting may be adversely affected, we may be unable to maintain compliance with securities law requirements regarding timely filing of periodic reports or applicable stock exchange listing requirements, investors may lose confidence in our financial reporting and our stock price may decline as a result.
-We also could become subject to investigations by the Nasdaq Stock Market, or Nasdaq, the Securities and Exchange Commission, or the SEC, or other regulatory authorities.
+We also could become subject to investigations by Nasdaq, the SEC or other regulatory authorities.
 We will be required to disclose changes made in our internal controls and procedures on a quarterly basis and our management will be required to assess the effectiveness of these controls annually.
-However, for as long as we are an "emerging growth company" under the JOBS Act, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal controls over financial reporting pursuant to Section 404.
+However, for as long as we are an "emerging growth company" under the Jumpstart Our Business Startups Act, or the JOBS Act, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal controls over financial reporting pursuant to Section 404.
 An independent assessment of the effectiveness of our internal controls over financial reporting could detect problems that our management's assessment might not.
-Undetected material weaknesses in our internal controls over financial reporting could lead to financial statement restatements and require us to incur the expense of remediation.
+Undetected material weaknesses in our internal controls over financial statement restatements and require us to incur the expense of remediation.